pencil-code/pencil-code/README.md

   of the month at 13:00 CET via zoom (641-599-5185).
   You may also want to inspect the activity of [Pencil Code Steering Committee][PCSC].
   Please contact them with your ideas.
-* Please contact Jennifer Schober regarding information about the Pencil Code User Meeting 2021.
+* The [Pencil Code User Meeting][meetings] will be held every year.
+  The 2021 meeting will be online; check with Jennifer Schober regarding the latest information.
 * See the [Scientific Usage of the Pencil Code][citations] for papers using or discussing the code.

 ## List of Contributors